Digital Asset Records of Every Station

 The next stage was to add polylines for each of the rooms in the stations and then tag the data with relevant information.
 This information included the station name, room number, which floor it was on and what the room was used for, which were also obtained from the internal documents mentioned above.

-The Outcome: 18,000 Items Tagged for Translation into GIS
+18,000 Items Tagged for Translation into GIS

 Nearly 18,000 items were tagged over the 12 week asset digitising project from March to June 2015.
 London Underground can now extract this information in reports as needed and the data is ready for easy translation into the London Underground GIS System.